terrapower/armi/doc/user/radial_and_axial_expansion.rst

     hm_f' = hm_f * \left(1 - \frac{\delta z}{h_f}\right)

-for a height change :math:`\delta z` and height :math:`h_f` in the source component prior to the redistribution.
+for a given change in height, :math:`\delta z`, and height of the source component prior to the redistribution, :math:`h_f`.

 Warnings and Runtime Error Messages